dalibo/pgsql-resource-agent/multistate/docs/Quick_Start.md

 # Quick Start

-This quick start guide is based on CentOS 6.6.
+This quick start guide is based on CentOS 6.6, using the ``pcs`` command.

 ## Network setup